xtao-org/jsonhilo/README.md

 ## JsonLow

 The core module is [**`JsonLow.js`**](JsonLow.js).
 It has no dependencies, so it can be used on its own.
-It is very minimal and is optimized for performance and accuracy.
+It is very minimal and optimized for maximum performance and accuracy, as well as minimum memory footprint.
 It provides the most fine-grained control over the parsing process.
 The events generated by the parser carry enough information to losslessly recreate the input exactly, including whitespace.

+See [**JsonLow.d.ts**](JsonLow.d.ts) for type information and [demo/highlight.js](demo/highlight.js) for usage example.

+*Detailed description to be written.*

 ## JsonHigh

 [**`JsonHigh.js`**](JsonHigh.js) is the high-level module which provides a more convenient interface.
 It is composed of auxiliary modules and adapters built around the core.
 It is optimized for convenience and provides similar functionality and granularity to other streaming parsers, such as [clarinet](https://github.com/dscape/clarinet) or [creationix/jsonparse](https://github.com/creationix/jsonparse).

+See [**JsonHigh.d.ts**](JsonHigh.d.ts) for type information and [Quickstart](#quickstart) for usage example.

+### Parameters

+`JsonHigh` is called with an object which contains named event handlers that are invoked during parsing.
+All handlers are optional and described [below](#events).

+### Return value

+`JsonHigh` returns a stream object with two methods:

+* `push` which accepts a JSON chunk to parse.
+It returns the stream object for chaining.
+* `end` with no arguments which signals that parsing is completed.
+It calls the corresponding `end` event handler, passing its return value to the caller.

 ### Events

-There are 4 event types without properties which indicate start and end of structures:
+There are 4 event handlers without arguments which indicate start and end of structures:

-* `JsonHighEventType.openArray`: an array started (`[`)
+* `openArray`: an array started (`[`)
-* `JsonHighEventType.closeArray`: an array ended (`]`)
+* `closeArray`: an array ended (`]`)
-* `JsonHighEventType.openObject`: an object started (`{`)
+* `openObject`: an object started (`{`)
-* `JsonHighEventType.closeObject`: an object ended (`}`)
+* `closeObject`: an object ended (`}`)

-And 2 event types with a property which capture primitives:
+And 2 event handlers with one argument which capture primitives:

-* `JsonHighEventType.key`: an object's key ended.
-The `key` property of the event contains the key as a JavaScript string.
+* `key`: an object's key ended.
+The argument of the handler contains the key as a JavaScript string.
-* `JsonHighEventType.value`: a primitive JSON value ended.
-The `value` property of the event contains the corresponding JavaScript value: `true`, `false`, `null`, a number, or a string.
+* `value`: a primitive JSON value ended.
+The argument of the event contains the corresponding JavaScript value: `true`, `false`, `null`, a number, or a string.

+Finally, there is the argumentless `end` event handler which is called by the `end` method of the stream.

 ## Fast

-Preliminary benchmarks show that the low-level parser is on average at least as fast as [clarinet](https://github.com/dscape/clarinet), which is the fastest streaming JSON parser in JavaScript I could find.
+[xtao-org/jsonhilo-benchmarks](https://github.com/xtao-org/jsonhilo-benchmarks) contains benchmarks used to compare the performance of jsonhilo with [clarinet](https://github.com/dscape/clarinet) (the fastest streaming JSON parser in JavaScript I could find) and [jq](https://stedolan.github.io/jq/) (a fast and versatile command-line JSON processor).

+For validating JSON (just parsing without any further processing) jsonhilo is the fastest, before jq, which is in turn faster than clarinet.

+Overall for comparable tasks the low-level jsonhilo interface is up to 2x faster than clarinet, whereas the high-level interface is on par.

 ## Streaming-friendly